 what happens if you can't attend the birth for any unforeseen circumstances?

-I make every effort to be present with each family that hires me. however, should another birth, illness, emergency, or any pre-discussed travel plans arise at the same time as your birth, there will be three of my most trusted doula colleagues available as backup. backup doulas may also be chosen by you during your interview and hiring process, if you find that they align more with your values.
+I make every effort to be present with each family that hires me. however, should another birth, illness, emergency, or any pre-discussed travel plans arise at the same time as your birth, there will be three of my most trusted doula colleagues with Gather Birth Cooperative available as backup.

 what if i'm planning a surgical birth? or if i have an unplanned cesarean?